Leiden-Cell-Observatory/Leiden-Cell-Observatory.github.io/docs/courses/photocompetition2026.md

 •	include:

-o	a title
+1. a title

-o	a short description
+2. a short description

-o	information about the microscope or technique used
+3. information about the microscope or technique used

 Each participant may submit a maximum of three entries.
 Image processing or visualization techniques (such as contrast adjustment, false coloring, segmentation or 3D rendering) are allowed, provided they do not misrepresent the scientific content.